codr1/nvim-codr1/README.md

+# This is my NeoVim setup.
+It started as NVChad and has been heavily customize since.
+TODO: Write it up.

+---

 **This repo is supposed to used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.